 Traditional dentures have long been the most popular solution for replacing teeth.
 However, did you know that you can achieve a stronger and more stable tooth replacement by choosing dentures designed to attach to dental implants?
 This means chewing tough foods and practicing your at-home brushing and flossing become much easier along the way!

 The dental implant process is not as short as traditional methods of tooth replacement like dentures and dental bridges.
 It spans several months because of the complex structure and individualized nature of the treatment.
 Multiple stages of treatment need to be completed before dental implants can be received.
 In some cases, dental offices need to send patients to a specialist to complete oral surgery.
 Not at NU Dental Eatontown!
-Dr. G can place your implants right here at the office.
+Dr. G can place your implants right here at the dental office.
 There’s no need to travel to another dental office you aren’t familiar with.
 It’s the best way to get the most comfortable care from the dentist and team you love to see.